arxell/arxell/README.md

 - Python developer about 12 years
 - Golang developer about 2 years
-- TeamLead about about 5 years
+- TeamLead about 5 years
 - Head of Engeeneering about 3 years
 - CTO less than a year